Blastaar: Annihilators

 Blastaar made a bid to become King of the Kree, Shi'ar and Inhumans by staging a coup against Medusa shortly after the depletion and exhaustion of her armies following Thanos Imperative.
-He beat Medusa but before he could truly claim the throne, his mutiny was thwarted by the arrival of the Annihilators.
-The new superteam made short work of Blastaar and banished him back to the Negative Zone.
+He beat Medusa, but was defeated by the Annihilators and returned to the Negative Zone.

+Bane of Blastaar

+In the one-shot Guardians of the Galaxy: Bane of Blastaar, Blastaar plans to conquer the Milky Way using anti-matter and comes into conflict with the Guardians of the Galaxy.

 Powers and abilities

-Blastaar has superhuman strength and endurance, and is incredibly durable and resistant to injury.
-Conventional weapons and even ballistic missiles could have no effect on him.
-His superhuman constitution can withstand extreme variations in temperature and pressure.
-He is virtually tireless.
-He can live without nourishment for several weeks and survive in the vacuum of space by inducing himself into a state of hibernation.
+Blastaar has superhuman strength and endurance, being unaffected by conventional weaponry and extreme variations in temperature and pressure.
+He can live without nourishment for several weeks and survive in the vacuum of space by entering a state of hibernation.

-He is capable of self-propelled flight at escape velocity.
-He can project blasts of highly concussive kinetic force from his hands.
-He can channel the same concussive force to give him flight by propelling himself through the air like a rocket, and can maintain this thrust almost indefinitely.
-His energy blasts can temporarily disrupt the molecular integrity of the Eternals.
+Blastaar can project blasts of concussive kinetic force from his hands, enabling him to fly via self-propulsion.

-He is also highly trained in the arts of warfare of and by his race and has access to advanced technology from his home world such as starships and powerful plasma-based weapons.
-Most often, however, he only uses his powers without augmentation.
+He is also highly trained in the arts of warfare of and by his race and has access to advanced technology from his home world such as starships and plasma-based weapons.
+However, he often uses his powers without augmentation.

+Reception

+In 2022, Comic Basic ranked Blastaar sixth in their "Top 10 Most Feared Nova Villains of All Time" list.